andre-brandao/pyprland/scratchpads.md

 ## `offset` (optional)

+default to `0`

 number of pixels for the animation.

 ## `unfocus` (optional)

+No default value.

-when set to `true`, allow to hide the window when the focus is lost when set to "hide"
+when set to `"hide"`, allow to hide the window when the focus is lost.

 ## `margin` (optional)

+default value is `60`.

 number of pixels separating the scratchpad from the screen border, depends on the [animation](#animation) set.

 ## `lazy` (optional)

+default to `false`.

 when set to `true`, prevents the command from being started when pypr starts, it will be started when the scratchpad is first used instead.